ComparativeGenomicsToolkit/taffy/README.md

 The dictionary you see printed on the last line represents the header line of the file.

-Okay, suppose instead of a MAF we want to load a TAF file, this is easy.
+Okay, suppose instead of a MAF we want to load a TAF file.
 First, make a TAF file from the test maf file (in tests/) (from the command line).
 This file will also be created by the tests, so my already exist.

 ```
 ./bin/taffy view --inputFile ./tests/evolverMammals.maf --useCompression > ./tests/evolverMammals.taf.gz